-Reference: New Measure - 3.1.3 Stormwater Rebates Projects Performance Measure - Environmental Index Current: N/A Proposed: Stormwater Rebates Projects Performance Measure - 150 rebates (minimum, annually) Rebates issued to customers to reduce runoff entering the wastewater collection system during storm events Rationale: The Stormwater Rebates Projects is a measure of EWS's success to meet the objectives of the "Slow" theme from the Stormwater Integrated Resource Plan (SIRP) through customer level participation.
+Stormwater Rebates Projects Performance Measure - 150 rebates collection system during storm events Rationale: The Stormwater Rebates Projects is a measure of EWS's success to meet the objectives of the "Slow" theme from the Stormwater Integrated Resource Plan (SIRP) through customer level participation.
 This will take the form of a coordinated rebate program for customers to complete on- site stormwater management activities to reduce the runoff entering the collection system during storm events.
 The proposed standard is set at 150 rebates per year (minimum).